Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

  In this example, you will create a bare-metal application project for Arm Cortex-R5F based RPU.
-For this project, you will need to import the application source files available in the Design Files ZIP file released with this tutorial.
-For information about locating these design files, refer to [Design Files for This Tutorial](2-getting-started.md#design-files-for-this-tutorial).
+For this project, you will need to import the application source files available in the [ref_files](../ref_files/system_project_example) directory.

 #### Creating the Application Project

 1. In the Vitis IDE, select **File→ New → Application Project** to open the New Project wizard.

 2. Use the information in the following table to make your selections in the wizard.

     *Table 6:* **Settings to Create New RPU Application Project**